2004Island/travelapp/README.md

 cd into the travelapp directory

-then run npm install
+then {run npm install}

-then run npm install cors
+then {run npm install cors}

-then run npm install express
+then {run npm install express}

-then run npm install body-parser
+then {run npm install body-parser}

-then run npm install --save-dev webpack
+then {run npm install --save-dev webpack}

-Then use npm run start to use webpack to create dist folder along with main.js file
+Then use {npm run start} to use webpack to create dist folder along with main.js file

-Then use sudo sass src/client/styles/index.scss dist/index.css to convert the scss file to css for the page
+Then use {sudo sass src/client/styles/index.scss dist/index.css} to convert the scss file to css for the page

-Then use npm run start-server to activate server.js, go to localhost:4202 to see the page run
+Then use {npm run start-server} to activate server.js, go to localhost:4202 to see the page run

 When inputting addresses and dates and pressing the book it button you should see the post request in terminal.